poroping/terraform-provider-fortios/docs/resources/wanopt_authgroup.md

 * `allow_append` - If set to true allows provider to overwrite existing resources instead of erroring.
 Useful for brownfield implementations.
 Use with caution!
 Requires `name` to be defined.

 * `auth_method` - Select certificate or pre-shared key authentication for this authentication group.
 Valid values: `cert` `psk` .
 * `cert` - Name of certificate to identify this peer.
-This attribute must reference one of the following datasources: `vpn.certificate.local.name` .
 * `name` - Auth-group name.
 * `peer` - If peer-accept is set to one, select the name of one peer to add to this authentication group.
 The peer must have added with the wanopt peer command.
-This attribute must reference one of the following datasources: `wanopt.peer.peer-host-id` .
 * `peer_accept` - Determine if this auth group accepts, any peer, a list of defined peers, or just one peer.
 Valid values: `any` `defined` `one` .
 * `psk` - Pre-shared key used by the peers in this authentication group.